The Lancet Respiratory Medicine November 01, 2019

 Population

-Patients with severe H1N1 influenza A infection
+Patients with severe pandemic influenza A(H1N1) infection

 Comparator